[horizontal rule]

 2. Provide all available information about the suspect: description, clothing, and direction and method of travel.

 3. Do not tamper with the crime scene.
-In the case of a sexual assault, do not shower, bathe, douche, or use the bathroom.
+In the case of a sexual assault, the victim should be given an opportunity to have a sexual assault examination so they are asked to not shower, bathe, douche, or use the bathroom.

 ASU Police Department (ASU PD) Communications Center